tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Anatomy of Component

-A component consists of a Supervisor actor, a Top Level Actor, a component handler, and one or more worker actors.
+A component consists of a Supervisor actor, a Top Level Actor (TLA) that provides _component handlers_, and one or more worker actors.
 From all these, `csw-framework` provides the Supervisor actor, the Top Level Actor and an abstract class of handlers.
-Component developers are expected to implement these handlers, which collectively act as the gateway from the framework to component code.
+Component developers are expected to implement these handlers, which collectively act as the gateway from the framework to the developer's component code.

 ## Supervisor

 A Supervisor actor is the actor first started for any component.
 The main responsibilities that the Supervisor performs is as follows:

--   Implement and manage the component lifecycle for the TLA and for the rest of the system (see @ref:[Lifecycle](#lifecycle) below).
+-   Implement and manage the component lifecycle for the TLA and for the rest of the system (see [Lifecycle](#lifecycle) below).
--   Register itself with the Location Service.
+-   Register the component with the Location Service.
 -   Provide an administrative interface to the component to the rest of the system.
-For instance, the Container can perform some administrative communication with the Supervisor such as restart or shutdown.
+For instance, the Container can perform some administrative communication with the Supervisor such as restart or shutdown of the component.
 -   Allow components outside of the Supervisor and TLA to monitor the lifecycle state of the TLA.
 This is particularly useful for testing, when the test needs to know that the component is ready before performing its test actions.